MarcoInnovations/app-test/README.md

 Before we can install, some household steps need to be performed: we are fetching the EKS name and switch to the proper context for kubectl.
 Then we are assuming a cross-account role.
 Both allow us to access the advanced EKS and deploy resources.

+A Jenkinsfile is provided as a guideline to add to your CI/CD pipeline that will deploy the application.

 The creation of the loadBalancer will take a minute or two before it is operational.
 Also, we have seen DNS replication take up to 5 minutes, before the URL became active.

 As example roll out can be found here: http://x-x-x.aws.cloud